Ratio Covers of Convex Sets and Optimal Mixture Density Estimation

 In this section we discuss aggregation under misspecification, where we do not assume that $p^\star \in \mathcal{P}$.
 This problem is also of interest in the aggregation literature.
-The results in this section have the following features: \begin{itemize} \item the analysis relies on more standard tools; \item the resulting algorithms are simpler; \item we do not assume that $p^\star \in \mathcal{P}$; \item at the price of additional polylogarithmic factors in $n$ and $M$ in the bounds. \end{itemize} Thus, in the broader context of our results, the hardest remaining question appears to be obtaining optimal rates up to multiplicative constant factors when $p^\star \notin \mathcal{P}$.
-Regarding algorithmic simplicity, in the context of convex aggregation we will reduce the problem to a classical MLE analysis over the convex class, which might have computational advantages for particular families of densities.
+The results in this section have the following features: \begin{itemize} \item we do not assume that $p^\star \in \mathcal{P}$; \item the algorithms are simpler, and their analysis relies on less sophisticated arguments; \item however, their statistical guarantees feature additional polylogarithmic factors in $n$ and $\M$. \end{itemize} In particular, obtaining optimal rates up to universal constant factors when $p^\star \notin \mathcal{P}$ remains an open question.

 \begin{proposition} Let $X_{1}, \ldots, X_n$ be an i.i.d.\ sample from some unknown density $p^\star$ defined on the space $\X$ with respect to the measure $\mu$.
-Let $\mathcal{P} = \{p_1, \ldots, p_M\}$ be a set of densities with respect to $\mu$ defined on $\X$.
+Let $\mathcal{P} = \{p_1, \ldots, p_\M\}$ be a set of densities with respect to $\mu$ defined on $\X$.
 There is a density estimator $\widehat{p}$ such that for any $\delta \in (0, 1/2]$, with probability at least $1 - \delta$,

 \end{proposition} Compared to \Cref{thm:modelaggregation} the bound contains an additional dependence on $n$ under the logarithm.
 The estimator and the analysis are presented in \Cref{sec:remainingproofs}.
-The idea behind the estimator is to run the predictor of \Cref{lem:onlinetobatch} on a deterministically smoothed class $\mathcal{W}$ obtained from the given set $\mathcal{P}$.
+The idea behind the estimator is to run the predictor of \Cref{lem:onlinetobatch} on a deterministically smoothed class $\Qs$ obtained from the given set $\mathcal{P}$.

 Our next result is an analog of \Cref{thm:convexaggregation} in the misspecified case. \begin{proposition} Let $X_{1}, \ldots, X_n$ with $n \ge 2$ be an i.i.d.\ sample from some unknown density $p^\star$.
-Let $\mathcal{P} = \{p_1, \ldots, p_M\}$ be a set of densities with respect to $\mu$ defined on $\X$.
+Let $\mathcal{P} = \{p_1, \ldots, p_\M\}$ be a set of densities with respect to $\mu$ defined on $\X$.
 There is a density estimator $\widehat{p}$ such that, with probability at least $1 - \delta$,

 \end{proposition}